 - Yam is a good anti-inflammatory agent that aids in joint pain and arthritis pain.
 It is also good to cure muscle spasm and inflammation.

 - Yam is a good detoxifier too; it is helpful to detoxify/cleanse your body system keeping your internal organs clean.
 It flushes out toxins and keeps your liver, intestines, and stomach free from pathogens.

-- As an Ayurvedic medicine, it is helpful to cure piles and hemorrhages.
+- As an Ayurvedic medicine, it is helpful to cure piles and haemorrhages.
 The paste can be applied to dermal problems and arthritis pain.

-- It is rich in Vitamin C thus helps to cure premature aging.
-It slows the process of aging making your skin look blemish-free and young.
+- It is rich in Vitamin C thus helps to cure premature ageing.
+It slows the process of ageing making your skin look blemish-free and young.

 Elephant’s foot yam is full of nutritious values.
 Many of us think of it as a nutritious-less vegetable.
 But it is not right!
 Each and every vegetable is full of health benefits.